Alumni offer job advice

 “You develop an open mind about a lot of things,” said Ty Gafford ’94, ’08 MEd, principal of Altavista Combined School in Campbell County.

-All panel members advised students to use LC’s Career Center, network via Linked-In, be willing to start at entry-level positions, and work hard.
+All panel members advised students to use LC’s Career Center, to network via Linked-In, to be willing to start at entry-level positions, and to work hard.